Why Do I Look Normal but Feel So Sick?

 The Emotional Toll of Invisible Illness

-This emotional burden can be as significant as the physical symptoms.
+The emotional burden of invisible illness can become as disabling as the physical symptoms themselves.

 Looking Normal Does Not Mean You Are Well